insooth/insooth.github.io/customisation-points-support-interfaces.md

 Even if the `variant`-based approach is the simplest one, it has one drawback related to runtime dispatch required to determine the type of a value currently set.
 That's the equivalent to the boolean flag used in `T*`-based approach.

-We can eliminate that runtime check by own and share _simultaneously_.
+We can eliminate that runtime check by owning and sharing _simultaneously_.
 We either share and do not own, or own and share the owned resource.

 ```cpp
 struct Storage